bakame-php/http-structured-fields/README.md

 $field->withParameters(Parameters $parameters): static;
 ```

-It is possible to instantiate an `InnerList` instance with included parameters using one of those two additional named constructors:
+It is also possible to instantiate an `InnerList` instance with included parameters using one of those two additional named constructors:

 ```php
 use Bakame\Http\StructuredFields\InnerList;